Waiting For a New Type of Tattoo Removal

 There's a patch that doctors are using with laser tattoo removal.
 Read more about it in our post, A Tattoo Removal Patch That Works in 6 AMAZING Ways.

 If you are in the process of having a tattoo removal done, but don't want it to show, you can cover it with airbrush makeup.
-Learn more in our posts, Airbrush Makeup Covers Tattoos, Acne, Vitiligo, Etc., and Airbrush Tattoo Cover Up.
+Learn more in our post, How Airbrush Makeup Covers Tattoos, Acne, Vitiligo, Etc.

 Did you know not all states regulate tattoo parlors?
 And they don't all license tattoo artists either.
 If you're considering another tattoo you should read this: Tattoo Safety - 13 Ways to Stay Healthy When You Get a Tattoo.